So you find yourself in an unbelievable situation: You failed the bar exam.

 Independent study.

 Realize that studying for the bar exam is, at its core, self-study.
 All resources out there are merely there to support your own learning.
-That includes bar review courses.
+That includes bar review courses even though I just made it sound like the worst decision you’d ever make.

-This doesn’t mean courses are bad.
+I’m not saying courses are bad.
 They can and do work for many people!
+In fact, they often have great raw materials, like outlines.
 It depends on whether it fits your learning style as well as your thoughtfulness and effort.
 Just “going through” a course won’t automatically turn you into ChatGPT scoring in the 90th percentile.

 (Or tutoring or coaching if you need personal help, which I won’t get into here.
 You can find guest articles by tutors here if you’re looking to vet one.)